How to create a Freshdesk automation to notify Slack when sentiment drops

 The primary benefit is proactive customer support.
 It gives your team an immediate alert when a customer's tone indicates frustration, allowing you to intervene early, prevent issues from escalating, and improve customer loyalty by addressing concerns swiftly.

-You'll need a Freshdesk account (Pro or Enterprise plan for automations and Freddy AI sentiment analysis) and a Slack account.
+You'll need a Freshdesk account (Freshdesk offers tiered plans to match different team sizes, such as the Pro or Enterprise plan for automations and Freddy AI sentiment analysis) and a Slack account.
 Crucially, you must have administrator access in both Freshdesk and Slack to install apps and configure the integration.

 An AI agent allows for sophisticated multi-step workflows.
 When negative sentiment is detected, you can automatically tag the ticket as "at-risk," re-assign it to a senior agent, send a rich contextual notification to Slack, and even draft an empathetic reply for the agent.

-With the native Freshdesk method, there isn't a direct way to test on historical data.
-However, platforms like eesel AI offer a simulation mode that lets you test your workflow on thousands of past tickets, providing a clear understanding of its performance before activation.
+With the native Freshdesk method, you can refine your rules in real-time as alerts come in.
+Additionally, platforms like eesel AI offer a simulation mode that lets you test your workflow on historical data, providing a clear understanding of its performance before activation.

 Yes, allocate a dedicated Slack channel for these alerts, establish a clear plan of action for agents responding to them, start with simple triggers to avoid notification overload, and regularly review and adjust your rules based on their effectiveness.